vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 xix

 Ramanuja may already be discovered the latest evo- lution of theistic inquiry embodied in such works, for instance, as Prof. C. Fraser's Philosophy of Theism, in which the Three Primary Data: Ego (soul); Matter, and God are elaborately considered,-which is no other than Rāmānuja's Three Postulates of Existence, the Tattva-Traya, articulately epitomised in the Yat- indra-Mata-Dipika.
 Ranade writes: As a matter of fact, both before Sankara-"cārya's time, and after his death, the modified (Advaita) system of Rāmānuja had played a great part in Indian Philosophy, and to it may be traced the rise and progress of Vaishnava Sects throughout India, which sects have attained to a higher and truer conception of Theism than any of the other prevailing systems'.
-Again he says:-'The three-fold postulates of existence (cit, acit, Išvara of Rāmānuja) are thus seen to be distinct and yet barmonized together.
+Again he says:-'The three-fold postulates of existence (cit, acit, Iśvara of Rāmānuja) are thus seen to be distinct and yet barmonized together.
 All attempts to assimilate and reduce them into one absolute existence fail because they are bound to fail.
 At the same time they are not distinct in the sense of being disjoined parts of a mechanical whole.
 They are one and yet they are many.' (i. e.
-Višishta-"dvaita).
+Viśishta-"dvaita).

 12. Christianity is a happy combination of Semitic and Aryan culture in the direction of religion: but